DibPuelma/mlnd_capstone/capstone_report_template.md

 _(approx. 2-3 pages)_

 ### Model Evaluation and Validation
-The following values were achieved by each model
+The following values were achieved by each proposed model

-TODO: INSERT TABLE
+TODO: INSERT TABLE WITH SILHOUETTE AND CH VALUES for DBSCAN and GMM

-As seen above, in terms of the qualitative analysis, the best model is the k-means, the benchmark model.
+As seen in the table, the Gaussian Mixture Model had a much better performance than the DBSCAN.
+I thought that it was going to be the other way around, but even looking at the clustering graphs is it obvious that the DBSCAN algorithm does not work for this dataset.

+The scores for the Gaussian Mixture Model are not incredibly good, but they seem reasonable for me to say that we can trust on the customer segmentation that was made, and that those segments are probably a good start to achieve a better understanding and this is reflected when a more qualitative analysis is made, because the clusters give interesting information.

+The table below shows 7 clusters.
+- Cluster number 1 represents
+- Cluster number 2 represents
+- Cluster number 3 represents
+- Cluster number 4 represents
+- Cluster number 5 represents
+- Cluster number 6 represents
+- Cluster number 7 represents

+TODO: ADD TABLE OF CLUSTERS AND DESCRIBE WHAT THEY REPRESENT

+### Justification
+In the following table, we can see that GMM did not have better results than the proposed k-means benchmark model.

+TODO: ADD TABLE GMM VS K-MEANS

+Although I used grid search to look for the best hyper-parameters for both the Gaussian Mixture Model and the DBSCAN, neither of them could get a better score than the k-means model.
 This is disappointing, but encouraging at the same time.
-It means that with a simple clustering model it is possible to get interesting information from the companies customers.
+It means that with a simple and well-known clustering model it is possible to get interesting information from the company's customers.

-When a more qualitative analysis is made
-In this section, the final model and any supporting qualities should be evaluated in detail.
-It should be clear how the final model was derived and why this model was chosen.
-In addition, some type of analysis should be used to validate the robustness of this model and its solution, such as manipulating the input data or environment to see how the model’s solution is affected (this is called sensitivity analysis).
-Questions to ask yourself when writing this section:
-- _Is the final model reasonable and aligning with solution expectations?
-Are the final parameters of the model appropriate?_
-- _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
-- _Is the model robust enough for the problem?
-Do small perturbations (changes) in training data or the input space greatly affect the results?_
-- _Can results found from the model be trusted?_

-### Justification
-In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
-You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
-Questions to ask yourself when writing this section:
-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_
+As I mentioned before, this is a start point for a better customer understanding and despite this project did not give all the answers, it illuminated the path to follow.
+To further validate the analysis and solve the problem, I would disaggregate the data from each store.
+They are all located in different environments, with different people that can have different habits.
+So to make better decisions and solve the presented problem, it is necessary to understand the segments for each of the stores.

 ## V. Conclusion
 _(approx. 1-2 pages)_